mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MapFunctions_readme.txt

      doily.
    • stitchAdd: Generates a triangle made of cross-hatched line segments, like in the art of curve stitching.
-   • easyPatch: Creates a resource patch with minimal effort.
+   • randomPatch: Creates a resource patch with minimal effort.

 2. "NONDETERMCHUNK" FUNCTIONS (these go in the "NonDetermChunk" portion of your level file):